IHE/QRPH.CCG/input/pagecontent/CCG_v2_x3.md

 Transaction QRPH-63 Publish Guideline is used to submit an NPM package containing a well-formed CCG to a Guideline Repository.
 The transaction response returns a confirmation or an exception message.
+The transaction content and behaviour related to this content will depend upon the [Common Content Model](CCG_v1_actor.html#common-content-model) option to which the Guideline Publisher and Guideline Repository actors claim conformance.

 ### Actor roles